Motivic height zeta functions: The motivic Poisson formula of Hrushovski--Kazhdan

 \end{lemm} \begin{proof} By definition, the left hand side is the class of $(V,f)$ in $\GExpVar_k$.
 This equals $[V]=\Lef^{\dim(V)}$ if $f=0$.
 Otherwise, let $a\in V$ be such that $f(a)=1$ and let us consider the action of the additive group~$\ga$ on~$V$ given by $(t,v)\mapsto v+ta$.
 Since $f(v+ta)=f(v)+t$, it follows from Lemma~\ref{lemm.vanish} that $[V,f]=0$. \end{proof}

 \Subsection{Local Fourier transforms}

 \paragraph{Schwartz-Bruhat functions of given level and their integral} Let $F^\circ$ be a complete discrete valuation ring, with field of fractions~$F$ and perfect residue field~$k$; we write $\ord\colon F\to\Z$ for the (normalized) valuation on~$F$.
-We assume that $F$ and~$k$ have the same characteristic; every local parameter, \ie, every element $t\in F$ of valuation~$1$, gives rise to isomorphisms $k\lbra t\rbra\simeq F^\circ$ and $k\lpar t\rpar \simeq F$.
+We assume that $F$ and~$k$ have the same characteristic; let us fix a section of the morphism $F^\circ\to k$, so that $F^\circ$ is a $k$-algebra.
+Every local parameter in~$F$, \ie, every element $t\in F$ of valuation~$1$, then gives rise to isomorphisms $k\lbra t\rbra\simeq F^\circ$ and $k\lpar t\rpar \simeq F$.

 Fix such a local parameter~$t$.
 For every two integers $M \leq N$, we can identify the quotient set $\{x\sozat \ord(x)\geq M\}/\{x\sozat \ord(x)\geq N\}= t^M F^\circ/t^{N}F^\circ$ of the elements~$x$ in~$F$ satisfying $\ord(x)\geq M$, modulo those satisfying~$\ord(x)\geq N$, with the $k$-rational points of the affine space $\Aff_k^{(M,N)}=\Aff^{N-M}_k$, via the formula